L0V3Y0UB43/Bin_encrypter/README.md

-You have the option to store the payload in a source file or in a etern bin file.
+You have the option to store the payload in a source file or in a extern bin file.